lostbeltno7/GameGuardian/DEPLOY.md

 # GameGuardian - Production Deployment Guide

-This document provides comprehensive instructions for deploying the STFU GameGuardian anti-cheat system to a production environment.
+This document provides comprehensive instructions for deploying the GameGuardian anti-cheat system to a production environment.

 ## 1. Server Deployment